-After some smaller cohort years due to local demographics, the school has increased its intake, appealing to parents from a wider area.
-This September 2016 we are oversubscribed in Year 7, and full in Year 8 with 180 students in each year group.
-In Key Stage 3 (Years 7-8) most students follow a common course, including both French and German as foreign languages.
+After some smaller cohort years due to local demographics, the school has increased its intake to around 160-175 students per year group, and is appealing to parents from a wider area.
+We attract 160-175 students In Key Stage 3 (Years 7-8) most students follow a common course, including both French and German as foreign languages.
+Lessons are taught to mixed ability groups in Year

-Lessons are taught to mixed ability groups in Year 7 and 8, except for Mathematics which is setted.
+7 and 8, except for Mathematics which has broad setting.